YuanSun-UoM/IPTpy/README.md

 **[error1](./troubleshooting/error1/)**: *imp_sol: step failed to converge @ (lchnk,vctrpos,nstep,dt,time) =     1281     431       1   11.25000       22.50000*

-**notes**: if the simulation stopped due to the CAM failing to converge, it indicates that the inputdata has something wrong, for example, contains missing values (fill values) instead of actual data.
+**notes**: If the simulation stops due to CAM failing to converge, it likely indicates an issue with the input data, such as missing values (fill values) instead of actual data.